-Course offers a private weekly lesson with an instructor but without a jury exam requirement.
+Course includes a private weekly lesson with an instructor but without a jury exam requirement.
 Course of study jointly determined by the instructor and the student.
 Development of performance skills is stressed.
 Course may be taken four times for a maximum of eight credit hours.
 Non-transferable.
-(There is a special fee for private instruction.)

-- Section 1-Brass

-- Section 2-Guitar

-- Section 3-Organ

-- Section 4-Percussion

-- Section 5-Piano

-- Section 6-Strings

-- Section 7-Voice

-- Section 8-Woodwinds
+Section 1-Brass Section 2-Guitar Section 3-Organ Section 4-Percussion Section 5-Piano Section 6-Strings Section 7-Voice Section 8-Woodwinds